LEARN-LK/IAM/installing-idp-v4.md

    ```
    * ```service apache2 restart```

-If you use ACME (Let's Encrypt):
+5.If you use ACME (Let's Encrypt):

 * ``` ln -s /etc/letsencrypt/live/<SERVER_FQDN>/chain.pem /etc/ssl/certs/ACME-CA.pem ```

 ### Configure Shibboleth Identity Provider v4 to release the persistent-id (Stored mode)

-22. Test IdP by opening a terminal and running these commands:
+1. Test IdP by opening a terminal and running these commands:
    * ```cd /opt/shibboleth-idp/bin```
    * ```./status.sh``` (You should see some informations about the IdP installed)

-23. Install **MySQL Connector Java** and other useful libraries for MySQL DB (if you don't have them already):
+2. Install **MySQL Connector Java** and other useful libraries for MySQL DB (if you don't have them already):

    * ```apt install default-mysql-server libmariadb-java libcommons-dbcp-java libcommons-pool-java --no-install-recommends```